rycus86/githooks/README.md

 The hooks are primarily designed to execute programs or scripts in the `.githooks` folder of a single repository.
 However there are use-cases for common hooks, shared between many repositories with similar requirements and functionality.
 For example, you could make sure Python dependencies are updated on projects that have a `requirements.txt` file, or an `mvn verify` is executed on `pre-commit` for Maven projects, etc.

-For this reason, you can have a comma-separated list of shared repositories set in the `githooks.shared` global Git configuration variable, and the hooks in these repositories will execute for all local projects where the base hooks are installed.
+For this reason, you can place a `.shared` file inside the `.githooks` repository, which can hold a list of repositories, one per line or separated by comma, which hold common and shared hooks.
+Alternatively, you can have a comma-separated list of shared repositories set in the `githooks.shared` global Git configuration variable, and the hooks in these repositories will execute for all local projects where the base hooks are installed.
 Below is an example value for this setting.

 ```shell
 $ git config --global --get githooks.shared